 PAR value is used to measure the amount of photosynthetically active radiation (PAR) emitted by a source.
 Choose a grow light with a high PAR value if you're looking for maximum plant growth, as this is important for growers.

 The Colour of the light is also important to some plants.
 Some growers prefer to have a light with a cooler color temperature (higher Kelvin rating) so they can see what's going on in their grow area better.
 It is better reading the post "Do Grow Light Colors Matter?
 The Surprising Science of Plant Lighting"

 The majority of grow lights give full-spectrum light.
 Plants utilize the vast majority of the blue ("cool") and red ("warm") spectrum's radiation.
 Blue light promotes vegetative development (foliage and roots), while red light promotes flower and fruit production.

 What Are the Types of Grow Lights Available in the Market?

 There are three main types of grow lights on the market today: incandescent, fluorescent, LED, halogen, high-pressure sodium, and metal halide light.

 Incandescent grow lights are the least efficient and most expensive hydroponic lights available.
 They also generate a great deal of heat, which can be dangerous and damage plants.
 For these reasons, incandescent grow lights are not recommended for hydroponic plant growth.

 Fluorescent grow lights are more efficient than incandescent ones and are less expensive to operate.
 They also generate less heat, making them safer for plants.
 However, fluorescent grow lights emit less light than other grow lights, so they may not be sufficient for all hydroponic plants.

 3 .
-LED Grow Lights
+Light emitting diode (LED) Grow Lights

 As per a research study, only one-third of the power used to light fluorescent lamps is used to power LED grow lights.